 - Cross verify if someone tries to feed you ‘hamburger’ as usually, they mean ‘sheep burger’ and it isn’t the tastiest dish on the planet.

 - Most menus are only in Kyrgyz, Russian, Chinese, or Korean.
-Ask locals and understand the dishes that work for you beforehand and order accordingly.
+Ask the locals and understand the dishes that work for you beforehand and order accordingly.
 It might help to learn the local terms for ‘Chicken, Vegetables’ etc. We also skipped restaurants that neither had an English menu nor any pictorial representations.

 - If you’re going to be on the move or trekking up into the mountains, definitely carry some food from supermarkets like chips or chocolates.
 It wouldn’t be that bad an idea to carry some items from your home country.
 Also, carrying some pepper might help in cases where the food is completely bland.